nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 ### Function

+The Function interface represents a function (method) that **takes a single parameter T and returns a single value R**.

 Commonly used with streams.map()

-The Function interface represents a function (method) that **takes a single parameter and returns a single value**.
-Here is how the Function interface definition looks:

-function is used in map() function

 ```java
 public interface Function<T, R> {